SaaS Business Plan Template

 Your competitive analysis should identify the indirect and direct competitors your business faces and then focus on the latter.

 Indirect competitors are other options customers may use that aren’t direct competitors.
-This includes customized software solutions and open source software.
-You need to mention such competition to show you understand that not everyone who needs software will subscribe with an SaaS company.
+This includes customized software solutions and open-source software.
+You need to mention such competition to show you understand that not everyone who needs software will subscribe with a SaaS company.

 For each such competitor, provide an overview of their businesses and document their strengths and weaknesses.
 Unless you once worked at your competitors’ businesses, it will be impossible to know everything about them.
 But you should be able to find out key things about them such as: